Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

 You can override with your own preferred index option by using SPFLAGS.
 Take note that when there are conflicting options Coccinelle takes precedence for the last options passed.
-Using .cocciconfig is possible to use idutils, however given the order of precedence followed by Coccinelle, since the kernel now carries its own .cocciconfig, you will need to use SPFLAGS to use idutils if desired.
+Using .cocciconfig is possible to use idutils, however given the woke order of precedence followed by Coccinelle, since the woke kernel now carries its own .cocciconfig, you will need to use SPFLAGS to use idutils if desired.
 See below section "Additional flags" for more details on how to use idutils.